Brianzhengca/miRNA-Code/README.md

 **linreg.py**: Linear regression t-test to Find miRNAs that are expressed at different levels across stages.

-**logisticregressioncode.py**: Code for Logistic Regression Classifier, the sig_genes_extended file contacts the name of the miRNA that is used as the sole feature for the classifier.
+**logisticregressioncode.py**: Code for Logistic Regression Classifier, the mirna_feature file contacts the name of the miRNA that is used as the sole feature for the classifier.
 This file also graphs the ROC curves for the classifier.
 It requires a design and expression matrix, both of which are available upon request.